SoftwareMasons/aurelia-openiddict/README.md

 This repository demonstrates how authentication can be added simply to the **[aurelia/skeleton-typescript-aspnetcore](https://github.com/aurelia/skeleton-navigation)** starter kit by integrating with **[OpenIddict](https://github.com/openiddict/openiddict-core)**, the powerful turnkey implementation of the
 [OpenId Connect specifications](http://openid.net/specs/openid-connect-core-1_0.html) actively maintained and supported by **[Kévin Chalet](https://github.com/PinpointTownes)**.
-There are many potential applications where integration of a solution based on a
+In addition to the libraries already referenced by the Aurelia starter kit, two additional
-Single Page Application In addition to the libraries already referenced by the Aurelia starter kit, two additional Aurelia libraries supported by the SpoonX development group, [aurelia-api](https://github.com/SpoonX/aurelia-api) and [aurelia-authentication](https://github.com/SpoonX/aurelia-api), are used to facilitate client integration with both the authorization and resource servers.
+Aurelia libraries supported by the SpoonX development group, [aurelia-api](https://github.com/SpoonX/aurelia-api) and [aurelia-authentication](https://github.com/SpoonX/aurelia-api), are used to facilitate client integration with both the authorization and resource servers.
 Unlike the approach used by the popular **[Angular-based
 Satellizer](https://github.com/sahat/satellizer)** library on which the aurelia-authentication library is based, this solution retrieves an access token to unlock protected